What is an AED?

 We have mentioned some of the components of an effective AED Program: Medical Direction, Maintenance, Training, Policies and Procedures.
 AED Program Management is how you track and manage all the components of your AED Program.
 The MyAED Program Management software is recommended and invaluable in helping you optimize your AED Program.

-We all work within budget guidelines, which is why AED.us offers device rental and our Encore Series of refurbished AEDs with a 4-year warranty.
-The AED.us Buyer's Guide provides an overview of all our devices and your buying, renting, and leasing options.
+We all work within budget guidelines, which is why AED.US offers device rental and our Encore Series of refurbished AEDs with a 4-year warranty.
+The AED.US Buyer's Guide provides an overview of all our devices and your buying, renting, and leasing options.

+Once.
 Pads must be replaced after each use.
 It is also recommended to have an extra set of pads in case you have multiple events or pads are damaged during the rescue process.

 AED pads have a water-based gel which is critical in maintaining tight adherence to the patient’s chest.
 This gel will lose moisture over time and needs to be replaced.
 Electrode pads have a shelf life of 18 to 60 months, depending on manufacturer and model.

 all devices are different and you should confirm expiration dates on all disposables.
-All devices distributed by AED.us have audible "chirps" that call attention to the device when it needs to be serviced, and all AEDs have visual indicators that show you the status of the AED.
+All devices distributed by AED.US have audible "chirps" that call attention to the device when it needs to be serviced, and all AEDs have visual indicators that show you the status of the AED.

-Each device from AED.us is up to date with the latest software for that device.
+Each device from AED.US is up to date with the latest software for that device.
 Every five years, the American Heart Association issues their evaluation and possible changes to CPR guidelines.
 The next report from the AHA will be in 2020.
-All future software updates will be available through MyAED.us FREE of charge.
+All future software updates will be available through MyAED.US FREE of charge.

 In most cases, no. But if you or a loved one have a condition which puts you at a higher risk of cardiac arrest, you should discuss this with your healthcare insurance provider.
 In such cases, many insurance policies will indeed cover the cost for an AED where prescribed by a physician.

 When you have decided what you want, you can add the product to the electronic shopping cart and proceed to checkout.
-If you have questions, you can reach out to our experts at 800-695-1209, or send us a brief email and we will respond as soon as possible.
+If you have questions, you can reach out to our experts at 888-652-1882, or send us a brief email and we will respond as soon as possible.

 On the Encore Series AEDs, yes.
 Both the battery and electrodes will be installed and ready to use.
 On new AEDs, AED.us ships devices as they come from the manufacturer.
 You will need to install the battery and pads once your package arrives.
-Once the battery is inserted the AED will do some self-diagnostic tests and within a few seconds, you are prepared to save a life!
+Once the battery is inserted the AED will do some self-diagnostic tests and within a few seconds, you and your AED are prepared to save a life!